Polynomiality of Subdimensions of Diagonal Harmonics and a Sharp Stability Bound: Representation Stability

 There are $n - |\lambda|$ many terms containing $n$ in the first product $\prod\limits_{(1,j) \in \lambda} h_\lambda(i,j)$.
-The factors are distinct and cancel distinct terms in $n!$, thus leaving behind a product of $\prod_{k \in S} (n-k)$ for some $S \subseteq \{1,2,...,n\}$, so (\ref{eq15}) is always a polynomial in $n$ of degree $|\lambda|$, given that $n$ is big enough for $\lambda(n)$ to be a partition, i.e. when $n > |\lambda| + \lambda_1$. \end{proof} \begin{theorem} \cite{Church_2013} If $a$ and $b$ are fixed, then $DR_n^{a,b}$ are representation stable, and $dim(DR_n^{a,b})$ is eventually a polynomial in $n$. \end{theorem} While the theory of representation stability ensures that $\dim(DR_n^{a,b})$ is eventually polynomial in $n$, it does not specify the polynomial explicitly.
+The factors are distinct and cancel distinct terms in $n!$, thus leaving behind a product of $\prod_{k \in S} (n-k)$ for some $S \subseteq \{1,2,...,n\}$, so (\ref{eq15}) is always a polynomial in $n$ of degree $|\lambda|$, given that $n$ is big enough for $\lambda(n)$ to be a partition, i.e. when $n > |\lambda| + \lambda_1$. \end{proof} \begin{theorem} \cite{Church_2015} If $a$ and $b$ are fixed, then $DR_n^{a,b}$ are representation stable, and $dim(DR_n^{a,b})$ is eventually a polynomial in $n$. \end{theorem} While the theory of representation stability ensures that $\dim(DR_n^{a,b})$ is eventually polynomial in $n$, it does not specify the polynomial explicitly.
 Chapter 4 addresses this gap by providing a concrete formula.
 From the general framework of representation stability, it follows that the degree of this polynomial is at most $a + b$.
-A stabilization range of $2(a + b)$ has been implied in the literature, though a complete proof is lacking due to gaps in the current theory (see \cite{WangThesis} for further discussion).
-Notably, the theory does not yield a sharp stabilization bound, and no general method is known for proving sharpness using representation stability theories.
+Bahran \cite{BAHRAN2024429} provided a stability range using FI-module theory to be $2(a+b)-1$.
+However the theory does not yield a sharp stabilization bound, and no general method is known for proving sharpness using representation stability theories.
 In Chapter 5, we establish that $a + b$ is a sharp bound, a conclusion that follows from the structure of our explicit polynomial.